 By day 2, most of the technical issues were fixed by the tournament’s hard-working admins.
 This meant they could jump straight into the games, although some games were interrupted briefly by problems like Teamspeak, server configs and other minor grievances.

-Unfortunately, the production team were not able to get everything in place, and couldn’t stream any of the day’s matches.
+Unfortunately, the production team was not able to get everything in place, and couldn’t stream any of the day’s matches.
 Because of this, we once again are not able to comment about every game, and will instead provide general insight into the proceedings of the day.

 To start of day 2, the remaining elimination matches were played: